Dental Fillings: The Facts You Should Know

 - Replacing an old filling

-The main reason for fillings and what we’ll focus on throughout this post is a cavity or what is known simply as tooth decay.
+The main reason for fillings and what I’ll focus on throughout this post is a cavity or what is known simply as tooth decay.

 It is one of Australia’s most common health problems accordingly to the Healthy Smiles dental group.

-But, when we talk about having a dental filling to fix a cavity, the decay must have reached the internal part of your tooth where the tubules lay.
+But, when I talk about having a dental filling to fix a cavity, the decay must have reached the internal part of your tooth where the tubules lay.

 Tubules are like canals that connect the outer part of the tooth such as your enamel, to the inside part which is called the pulp.